oliverjhh/QueryGuide/README.md

 Every guide you generate is persisted under `journals/` with a timestamped filename.
 The CLI writes the section data, variant info, and creation timestamp so you can keep a lightweight log of every mini-burst of work before diving into the next evening's session.

+Use `npm run logs` to list the most recent entries with their variant and creation timestamp; it helps you quickly re-open or reference anything you sketched previously.

 ## Philosophy

 Personal projects happen in spare moments.
 TrailQuery Compass follows a slow-burn cadence: draft a guide, ship a quick commit, iterate later.
 Every artifact should feel like it was drafted in an evening with limitations on time but ambition high.